Meconium ileus is more common in white populations and affects both sexes almost equally.

 Only rarely does it occur without cystic fibrosis or pancreatic abnormality, and is thought to be related to gut immaturity (more favorable outcome).

-Non specific and may show dilated bowel loops proximal to the impaction.
+Non-specific and may show dilated bowel loops proximal to the impaction.
 Classically, there is a paucity or absence of air-fluid levels and a "bubbly" appearance of the distended intestinal loops on radiographs.
-Occassionally, has a mottled appearance on radiographs during the first 2 days of life.
+Occasionally, has a mottled appearance on radiographs during the first 2 days of life.

-Will show a microcolon involving the entire large bowel and may show impacted meconium pellets particularly in the right colon or in the distal ileum.
+Contrast enema will show a microcolon involving the entire large bowel and may show impacted meconium pellets filling defects, particularly in the right colon or in the distal ileum.

 Prenatal ultrasound findings associated with meconium ileus include